you-zhou/notes/dev.md

 Python also includes a debugger to step through code.
 It is found in a module named pdb.
 This library is modelled after the gdb library for C. To drop into the debugger at any point in a Python program, insert the code:
 `import pdb; pdb.set_trace()`

+Command | Purpose
+===
+h, help | List the commands available n, next | Execute the next line c, cont, continue Continue execution until a breakpoint is hit w, where, bt Print a stack trace showing where execution is u, up Pop up a level in the stack d, down Push down a level in the stack l, list List source code around current line

 ### pip
 Upgrading pip.